veaba/tensorflow-docs/docs/tf.compat/v1/while_loop.md

 For correctness, [ `tf.while_loop()` ](https://tensorflow.google.cn/api_docs/python/tf/while_loop) strictly enforces shape invariants forthe loop variables.
 A shape invariant is a (possibly partial) shape thatis unchanged across the iterations of the loop.
 An error will be raisedif the shape of a loop variable after an iteration is determined to be moregeneral than or incompatible with its shape invariant.
 For example, a shapeof [11, None] is more general than a shape of [11, 17], and [11, 21] is notcompatible with [11, 17].
 By default (if the argument  `shape_invariants`  isnot specified), it is assumed that the initial shape of each tensor in `loop_vars`  is the same in every iteration.
 The  `shape_invariants`  argumentallows the caller to specify a less specific shape invariant for each loopvariable, which is needed if the shape varies between iterations.
 The[ `tf.Tensor.set_shape` ](https://tensorflow.google.cn/api_docs/python/tf/Tensor#set_shape)function may also be used in the  `body`  function to indicate thatthe output loop variable has a particular shape.
 The shape invariant forSparseTensor and IndexedSlices are treated specially as follows:

 a) If a loop variable is a SparseTensor, the shape invariant must beTensorShape([r]) where r is the rank of the dense tensor representedby the sparse tensor.
-It means the shapes of the three tensors of theSparseTensor are ([None], [None, r], [r]).
-NOTE: The shape invariant hereis the shape of the SparseTensor.dense_shape property.
+It means the shapes of the three tensors of theSparseTensor are ([None], [None, r], [r]). 注意：The shape invariant hereis the shape of the SparseTensor.dense_shape property.
 It must be the shape ofa vector.

 b) If a loop variable is an IndexedSlices, the shape invariant must bea shape invariant of the values tensor of the IndexedSlices.
 It meansthe shapes of the three tensors of the IndexedSlices are (shape, [shape[0]],[shape.ndims]).